hvwaldow/git-novice-hvw/index.md

 permalink: index.html
 site: sandpaper::sandpaper_site
 ---

-Jimmy and Alfredo have been hired by Ratatouille restaurant (a special restaurant from Euphoric State University) to investigate if it is possible to make the best recipes archive ever.
-They want to be able to work on indexing the prices at the same time, but they have run into problems doing this in the past.
-If they take turns, each one will spend a lot of time waiting for the other to finish, but if they work on their own copies and email changes back and forth things will be lost, overwritten, or duplicated.

-A colleague suggests using [version control](learners/reference.md#version-control) to manage their work.
 Version control is better than mailing files back and forth:

 - Nothing that is committed to version control is ever lost, unless you work really, really hard at losing it.
 Since all old versions of